bdoonan/CS301-Project/Project Report.md

 in numerical order.
 I also had to label the data utilizing the guiding csv because of this.
 Future ideas I would have is to familiarize myself with jax more beforehand, because I didn’t know how to properly utilize non-jax code in my project.
-I would also spend more time on this in the future,

-as my results were rushed due to the notebooks used taking a considerable amount of time to run, almost a full day of time each time ran.
+I would also spend more time on this in the future, as my results were rushed due to the notebooks used taking a considerable amount of time to run, almost a full day of time each time I ran.